thibaultcha/lua-resty-mlcache/README.md

   cached misses will never expire.
   **Default:** `5`.
 - `lru`: a lua-resty-lrucache instance of your choice.
-If specified, mlcache will not instanciate an LRU.
+If specified, mlcache will not instantiate an LRU.
 One can use this value to use the `resty.lrucache.pureffi` implementation of lua-resty-lrucache if desired.
 - `resty_lock_opts`: options for [lua-resty-lock] instances.
 When mlcache runs the L3 callback, it uses lua-resty-lock to ensure that a single